 “Nudging won’t do it.”

 *Dr. Aaron E. Carroll is a professor of pediatrics at Indiana University School of Medicine who blogs on health research and policy at The Incidental Economist and makes terrific videos at Healthcare Triage.
 Follow him on Twitter at @aaronecarroll.
-His book, The Bad Food Bible, is out this month.
 Dr. Victor Montori is an endocrinologist and researcher in the science of patient-centred care at Mayo Clinic, the author of Why We Revolt, and the founder of the non-profit called The Patient Revolution, dedicated to advancing careful and kind patient care for all.
 Follow him on Twitter at @vmontori.

 Q: What has influenced your decision to take prescribed meds – or not?